surniaulula/wpsso-wc-metadata/readme.txt

 * Depth
 * Volume

-The information shown under the WooCommerce purchase page "**Additional information**" section changes as different variations are selected (or unselected).
+The information shown under the WooCommerce purchase page **Additional information** section changes as different variations are selected (or unselected).

 The *SSO &gt; WooCommerce Metadata* settings page allows you to **enable or disable product metadata with a simple checkbox**, along with customizing the label and placeholder for different languages (aka WordPress locales).